Manipulating fermionic mode entanglement in the presence of superselection rules: Discussions

 The same framework can be applied to a variety of problems beyond the example given here.
 For instance, many of the orbital correlations in quantum chemical systems become inaccessible in the presence of local SSRs~\cite{2021_JCTC_DMRG_SSR, OrbitalDiscord}.
 We are planning to investigate the possibility of activating such inaccessible orbital correlations by using the notions of catalytic state transformations and majorization.

-Besides this, our methodology is not restricted only to the fermionic mode systems and may also contribute to the resource theory of quantum correlations in distinguishable quantum systems.
+Besides this, the idea of a portion of superposition that is not useful for free operations and should be eliminated during the transformation is not restricted only to the fermionic mode systems; it may also contribute to the resource theory of quantum correlations in distinguishable quantum systems.
 As an example, the state transformations between W-type and GHZ-type tripartite entanglement classes require similar constraints to the state transformation discussed in Example 2 (see Sec.~\ref{Sec::Catalyt}).
 A natural question to ask at this point is that would it be possible to convert a W state to a GHZ state or \textit{vice versa} with the help of a catalyst.

-Another notion of distinguishable system nonlocality to pursue future work by our methodology is the bipartite quantum correlations beyond entanglement, namely the quantum discord \cite{Zurek-2002, Vedral-2001}, which can be possessed even in some separable states.
+Another notion of distinguishable system nonlocality to pursue future work by our methodology is the bipartite quantum correlations beyond entanglement, namely the quantum discord \cite{Ollivier2001QD}, which can be possessed even in some separable states.
 LOCC, or more generally the so-called separable operations can raise the amount of quantum discord distributed in a bipartite system.
 Hence, such operations alone are not sufficient to describe the free operations in the theory of discord.
 In this regard, we believe the framework developed here may pave the way for a more detailed understanding of the free operations in the resource theories of both multipartite quantum entanglement and bipartite quantum discord.